evolvedbinary/elemental/exist-versioning-release.md

     $ mvn -Ddocker=true -Dmac-signing=true -P installer -Dizpack-signing=true -Djarsigner.skip=false -Darguments="-Ddocker=true -Dmac-signing=true -P installer -Dizpack-signing=true -Djarsigner.skip=false" release:perform
     ```

-7. Update the stable branch (`master`) of eXist-db to reflect the latest release:
+7. Update the stable branch (`gold`) of eXist-db to reflect the latest release:
     ```
-    $ git push origin eXist-5.3.0:master
+    $ git push origin eXist-6.4.0:gold
     ```

 #### Publishing/Promoting the Product Release
-1. Check that the new versions are visible on [Github](https://github.com/eXist-db/exist/releases).
+1. Check that the new versions are visible on [Github](https://github.com/evolvedbinary/elemental/releases).

 2. Check that the new versions are visible on [DockerHub](https://hub.docker.com/r/existdb/existdb).

 3. Login to https://oss.sonatype.org and release the Maven artifacts to Maven central as described [here](https://central.sonatype.org/pages/releasing-the-deployment.html).

-4. Update the Mac HomeBrew for eXist-db, see: [Releasing to Homebrew](https://github.com/eXist-db/exist/blob/develop/exist-versioning-release.md#releasing-to-homebrew).
+4. Update the Mac HomeBrew for eXist-db, see: [Releasing to Homebrew](https://github.com/evolvedbinary/elemental/blob/main/exist-versioning-release.md#releasing-to-homebrew).

 5. Edit the links for the downloads on the eXist website.
     1. `$ git clone https://github.com/exist-db/website.git`